Back to All Events

 Nancy Johnson, award-winning former television journalist and bestselling novelist.
 Her latest novel, People of Means—a powerful story of race, class, and resistance spanning 1960s Nashville and 1990s Chicago—has been named one of People Magazine’s most anticipated books of 2025 and praised by NPR as “important” and “thought-provoking.”
 Her debut, The Kindest Lie, was a New York Times Editors’ Choice and widely celebrated for its emotional depth and social insight.

-Rebecca Makkai is the New York Times bestselling author of I Have Some Questions for You and The Great Believers, the latter named one of the New York Times’ Best Books of the 21st Century and a finalist for the Pulitzer Prize and National Book Award.
-Her fiction has been translated into more than twenty languages and honored with the ALA Carnegie Medal, the LA Times Book Prize, and the Stonewall Award, among others.
-A Guggenheim Fellow and longtime Chicago literary leader, Makkai serves as Artistic Director of StoryStudio Chicago and teaches graduate fiction writing at Middlebury College, Northwestern University, and the Bennington Writing Seminars.
+Rebecca Makkai is the author of the New York Times bestselling I Have Some Questions For You as well as four other works of fiction.
+Her last novel, The Great Believers, One of the New York Times’ Best Books of the 21st Century, was a finalist for both the 2019 Pulitzer Prize and the 2018 National Book Award, and was the winner of the ALA Carnegie Medal and the LA Times Book Prize among other honors.
+A 2022 Guggenheim Fellow, Rebecca teaches graduate fiction writing at Middlebury College, Northwestern University, and the Bennington Writing Seminars, and she is Artistic Director of StoryStudio Chicago.

 About M.M.LaFleur